processone/docs.ejabberd.im/content/admin/configuration/database.md

 ## Supported storages

-The following databases are supported by `ejabberd`:
+The following databases are supported by ejabberd:

 -   [`Mnesia`](https://erlang.org/doc/apps/mnesia/).
 Used by default, nothing to setup to start using it